The Wailing Ending Explained: A Father's Final Fatal Failure

 What you need to remember about the plot of The Wailing

-While investigating the first wild family murder, Jong-goo meets a mysterious woman in white at the crime scene, Moo-myung (Chun Woo-hee), whose name literally means "no name."
-She tells him that the woman was cursed by the Japanese man who lived in the woods (Jun Kunimura) and that a shaman could have maybe stopped it.
+While investigating the first wild family murder, Jong-goo meets Moo-myung (Chun Woo-hee), a mysterious woman in white at the crime scene whose name literally means "no name."
+She tells him that the mother of the family was cursed by the Japanese man who lived in the woods (Jun Kunimura) and that a shaman could have maybe stopped it.
 When Hyo-jin starts behaving strangely and a tell-tale rash appears on her, Jong-goo, his wife, and his mother-in-law hire Il-gwang to try and help.

 Along with the assistance of a young deacon who speaks Japanese, Jong-goo and his co-worker go to investigate the Japanese man, and they find a shrine with photos of victims of the infection and murders.
 They also find Hyo-jin's shoe, which sends Jong-goo into a fury.
 He returns to the man's house and finds that the shrine and photos have been burned, which prompts him to destroy the shrine room and kill the man's dog before telling him to get out of town.